DHTMLX/gantt-docs/data/api/gantt_addtasklayer.md

 ###Rendering visible parts of custom elements

-The **renderer** object of the *AddTaskLayer()* method provides a possibility to update the node markup of a custom element and display the visible content in the current viewport via the **update** method:
+The **renderer** object of the *addTaskLayer()* method provides a possibility to update the node markup of a custom element and display the visible content in the current viewport via the **update** method:

 ~~~js
 gantt.addTaskLayer({